 To prevent leaks from your furnace, you should also remember to schedule regular furnace tune-ups.
 Annual furnace maintenance can help keep your system in top shape, potentially avoiding unnecessary leaks and other problems.
 During a tune-up, a professional technician will inspect, clean, and perform tests on your furnace.

-Contact Your Local Furnace Experts
+Contact Radiant, Your Local CO Experts

 We’ve discussed the physical symptoms and furnace signs that can help you know how to tell if your furnace is leaking carbon monoxide.
 Now here’s the bottom line: call a local HVAC professional.
 It’s vital to address a carbon monoxide leak right away.